RiverArchitect/RA_wiki/wiki/Connectivity.md

 Outputs are stored in `Connectivity\Output\Condition_name\`.
 The outputs produced are:

+- interpolated rasters (`h_interp`, `u_interp`, `va_interp`): interpolated depth, velocity (magnitude), and velocity angle rasters.
+See [Interpolating Hydraulic Rasters](Connectivity#interpolating-hydraulic-rasters) for more information.

+- `shortest_paths\`: folder containing a raster for each model discharge indicating the minimum distance/least cost required to escape to the low flow river mainstem and subject to constraints imposed by the travel thresholds for the selected aquatic ambiance.

+- `disc_areas\`: folder containing a shapefile for each model discharge indicating wetted areas which are effectively disconnected at that discharge.

 - `Q_disconnect.tif`: a raster showing the highest model discharge for which areas are disconnected from the main river channel.
 Locations that are not disconnected at any modeled discharge are assigned a value of zero.
 Thus, this map indicates locations and discharges below which stranding risks may occur.

-- `shortest_paths\`: folder containing a raster for each model discharge indicating the minimum distance/least cost required to escape to the low flow river mainstem and subject to constraints imposed by the travel thresholds for the selected aquatic ambiance.

-More to come...

 ***